 For flood protection, Bosch has created "AquaStop."
 This is a leak protection system that will recognize any water droplets outside the tub assembly, even if the dishwasher isn't running.
 If water reaches the sealed bottom of the dishwasher, a moisture pad will tell the dishwasher to close off the water intake valve and also start the drain pump to get rid of any water in the tub.

-Priced at $999 in stainless steel, black, or white, this design looks sleek and would be a welcomed addition to any kitchen.
+Priced at $999 in stainless steel, this design looks sleek and would be a welcomed addition to any kitchen.

 KitchenAid is another well-known brand that has been known to perform flawlessly for consumers throughout the years.
-Like the Bosch dishwasher, the KitchenAid Model KDTE234GPS also offers a full stainless steel tub, third rack, and adjustable SatinGlide upper rack.
-Operating at a quiet 46 dBA, this model is quiet enough to operate near the main living area without interfering with conversation or entertaining your guests.
+Like the Bosch dishwasher, the KitchenAid Model KDTE204KPS also offers a full stainless steel tub, third rack, and adjustable SatinGlide upper rack.
+Operating at a whisper-quiet 39 dBA, the quietest cleaning from KitchenAid, this model is quiet enough to operate near the main living area without interfering with conversation.